-Sometimes my prayer are long and urgent.
-Sometimes my prayers are shorter and simpler.
+Sometimes my prayers are long and urgent.
+Sometimes my prayers are shorter and simple.
 For a while, the “shorter and simpler” bothered me.
-Over the years though I’ve learned that just as God allows times of simplicity and peace, there are other times He allows challenges, so it would make sense that the tone of my prayers would accurately reflect those times.
+Over the years though, I’ve learned that just as God allows times of simplicity and peace, there are other times He allows challenges so it would make sense that the length and tone of my prayers would accurately reflect those times.

 If you were to examine all the prayers in the Bible, you will find that every prayer is short.
 The longest official prayer is Nehemiah 9:5-38 which can be read in just a few minutes.
 If you consider Psalm 119 a prayer, the longest chapter in the Bible, even it can be read aloud in less than fifteen minutes.